fastify/fastify-autoload/README.md

 Each plugin can be individually configured using the following module properties:

-- `plugin.autoConfig` - Configuration object which will be used as `opts` parameter
+- `plugin.autoConfig` - Specifies the options to be used as the `opts` parameter.

   ```js
   module.exports = function (fastify, opts, next) {